-- The Puerto Rico Unified State Plan 2024-2027 draft is published on the DEDC website for review and public comments for a period of four (4) weeks, beginning on January 22, 2024, until February 21, 2024. - In addition, the draft plan is sent to all members of the State Workforce Development Board (SWDB) for review and comment.

-- Also, the WDP sent the draft to all the presidents of the Local Boards, Chief Elected Officials, and Deputy Directors of the LWDAs, for local dissemination and public comments.
+- The Puerto Rico Unified State Plan 2024-2027 draft is published on the DDEC website for review and public comments for a period of four (4) weeks, beginning on January 22, 2024, until February 21, 2024. - In addition, the draft plan is sent to all members of the State Workforce Development Board (SWDB) for review and comment. - Also, the WDP sent the draft to all the presidents of the Local Boards, Chief Elected Officials, and Deputy Directors of the ALDLs, for local dissemination and public comments.
 The Plan draft must be available at the AJC so that the citizens, participants, partners, and services providers could review and evaluate it.
 The AJC staff must collect recommendations or comments and send them to the WDP. - WDP must evaluate all the public comments and recommendations to assess the pertinence with WIOA rule and state policies, objectives, strategic and priorities for the workforce development system. - The Planning and Executive Committees of the State Board must meet to evaluate the proposed plan and submit their recommendations to the board quorum.
-The committee must convene all the members for an ordinary meeting for the approval of the Plan. - A second assessment process will be taken by the state board to submit their comments and recommendations. - The WDP will assess the state board input and upgrades or change the unified plan according to the state board feedback.
-The process will be repeated until the board approval of the board. - The WDP will host an open online seminar to discuss the proposed Unified Plan 2024-27, with the presidents of the Local Boards, CEOS, deputy directors, and AJC staff. - WDP will make a presentation summarizing the plan, including the strategic objectives for the implementation of the Plan and the most significant strategies.
-Also, include a summary of the waiver's application included in the Plan.
+The committee must convene all the members for an ordinary meeting for the approval of the Plan.

+- A second assessment process will be taken by the state board to submit their comments and recommendations. - The WDP will assess the state board input and upgrades or change the unified plan according to the state board feedback.
+The process will be repeated until the board approval of the board. - The WDP will host an open webinar to discuss the proposed Unified Plan 2024-27, with the presidents of the Local Boards, CEOS, deputy directors, and AJC staff. - WDP will make a presentation summarizing the plan, including the strategic objectives for the implementation of the Plan and the most significant strategies.
+Also, include a summary of the waiver's application included in the Plan. - 3.
+Provide any local board affected by the waiver an opportunity to comment on the request;